 Most consumers in Connecticut can choose an independent electric supplier as their provider of electricity.
 Consumers that do not choose an independent electric supplier will automatically be placed on Connecticut's standard service.
 The electricity is delivered to the consumer over the wires of the regulated distribution companies (Eversource Energy and The United Illuminating Company).
-Electric suppliers are not subject to rate regulation by the State Public Utilities Regulatory Authority (PURA), formerly known as the Department of Public Utility Control (DPUC), but must receive a license issued by the PURA before commencing service to consumers.
+Electric suppliers are not subject to rate regulation by the State Public Utilities Regulatory Authority (PURA), but must receive a license issued by the PURA before commencing service to consumers.
 In general, Connecticut consumers located in a municipally owned electric service territory can continue to purchase and receive their electrical needs from the municipal electric company.